xiaohunying/notes/kubernetes/README.md

 ## Pods

 Containers always run inside of pods.
 Pods can have multiple containers (advanced use-case).
 All containers in pod share the pod environment.

 ![pod](images/k8s_pod.png)

-**Pods are atomic**: the pod is never declared up and available until the whole lot is up.
+- **Pods are atomic**: the pod is never declared up and available until the whole lot is up.
 Pods exist on a single node.
-You can't have a single pod spread over multiple nodes.
+You can't have a single pod spread over multiple nodes. **Pod is the atomic unit of scheduling**

-Pod Lifecycle (mortal):
+- **Pod Lifecycle** (mortal): no resurrection.
   - Phase: pending
   - Phase: running
   - Phase: succeeded/failed

-Deploying Pods: usually via higher level objects (Replication Controller)
+- **Deploying Pods**: usually via higher level objects (Replication Controller)

 ## Services